-3 Intention
+5 3-Intention

-- 3.1 The creation of a charge depends on the intention of the chargor. - 3.2 In particular, the following matters are determined by the intention of the chargor:

-- (a) whether a charge exists; - (b) when a charge has been created; - (c) whether a proprietary interest created by the chargor is a charge or an outright proprietary interest; - (d) the identity of the chargee; - (e) the identity and extent of the charged asset; and - (f) the identity and extent of the secured obligation. - 3.3 Intention is a matter of substance, not of form. - 3.4 Intention is established objectively.
-The question is: what would a reasonable person consider the intention of the chargor to be, based on what the chargor has written, said and done? - 3.5 A charge can be created by a document, but it does not have to be.
+- 5.1 The creation of a charge depends on the intention of the chargor. - 5.2 Under part 7, certain charges created by UK businesses must be registered with the Registrar of Companies.
+Charges of this kind are described as registrable charges in the Code.
+A registrable charge is only created on registration. - 5.3 In particular, the following matters are determined by the intention of the chargor: - (a) whether a charge exists has been created; - (b) (subject to registration under part 7 if it is required) when a charge has been created; - (c) whether a proprietary interest created by the chargor is a charge or an outright proprietary interest; - (d) the identity of the chargee; - (e) the identity and extent of the charged asset; and - (f) the identity and extent of the secured obligation. - 5.4 3.3 Intention is a matter of substance, not of form. - 3.4 Intention is established objectively.
+The question is: what would a reasonable person consider the intention of the chargor to be, based on what the chargor has and the other parties to the transaction concerned have written, said and done? - 3.5 A charge can be created by a document, but it does not have to be.
 If there is sufficient evidence of the objective intention of the chargor to create the charge, it can be created orally or by the conduct of the chargor (for instance by delivering the charged asset, or something representing it, to the chargee).
-This is subject to any formal requirements imposed by other legislation (see part 2). - 3.6 If the charge is created by a document, the objective intention of the chargor is established from the terms of the document in the context of any other relevant documents relating to the transaction concerned and any relevant background facts at the time it was entered into which are admissible in evidence for the purpose of interpreting the document. - 3.7 Whether a person has created a charge is therefore decided: - (a) first, by establishing, as a matter of fact, what the objective intention of that person is, based on what it has written, said and done; and - (b) secondly, by determining, as a matter of law, whether that person's intention is to create a proprietary interest in a charged asset to secure the performance of a secured obligation.
+This is subject to any formal requirements imposed by other legislation (see part 2). - 3.6-If the charge is created by a document, the objective intention of the chargor is established from the terms of the document in the context of any other relevant documents relating to the transaction concerned and any relevant background facts at the time it was entered into which are admissible in evidence for the purpose of interpreting the document.

+- 5.8 3.7 Whether a person has created a charge is therefore decided (subject to registration under part 7 if required): - (a) first, by establishing, as a matter of fact, what the objective intention of that person is, based on what it has and the other parties to the transaction have written, said and done; and - (b) secondly, by determining, as a matter of law, whether that person's intention is to create a proprietary interest in a charged asset to secure the performance of a secured obligation. - 5.9 In some parts of this Code, reference is made to the intention of a person other than the chargor or to the common intention of the parties.
+These are also established objectively.
+The question is: what would a reasonable person consider the intention of that person or the common intention of the parties to be, based on what the persons concerned have written, said and done.

-4 Distinguishing a charge from an outright interest
+4-Distinguishing a charge from an outright interest